Student Advice

 Are all universities against AI?

-Not all universities are necessarily against the use of AI at university.
+Not all universities are necessarily against the use of AI.
 All 24 members of the Russell Group of Universities have begun to create “guiding principles for generative AI” that will allow students to use AI in a specific way.

 Can professors tell if you use ChatGPT?

 This is the same for those who use translation services like Google Translate when studying modern foreign languages courses.
-Teachers will be aware of how much you understand of their course and will be able to tell if you have simply written your essay in English and then asked a translation service to write it up for you.
+Teachers will know your level and will be able to tell if you have simply written your essay in English and then asked a translation service to write it up for you.

-The same can also be said for those that use essay-writing services.
-These can look to be a God-send for students who need to suddenly write an essay with very little time to spare, but in reality, they run into the same problems as AI.
-Professors will be able to tell if you have not written the content yourself.
+The same can also be said for those who use essay-writing services.
+These can seem like a great idea for students who need to suddenly write an essay with very little time to spare, but in reality, they run into the same problems as AI.
+Professors will be able to tell if you haven’t written the content yourself.

-It is also worth pointing out that essays can be easy to fact-check.
-As stated above, AI does not necessarily have all the answers and is often known to outright lie in order to fulfil a request.
-Professors will know you’ve used an AI if you suddenly start talking about Napoleon Bonaparte taking part in the Battle of Hastings in 1066.
+It’s also worth pointing out that essays can be easy to fact-check.
+AI doesn’t necessarily have all the answers and is often known to outright lie in order to fulfil a request; so professors will know you’ve used an AI if you suddenly start talking about Napoleon Bonaparte taking part in the Battle of Hastings in 1066!

 TurinItIn plagiarism.